datatrail-jhu/00_intro/scripts/03_other_accounts_script.md

 The second account you will need will be a Twitter account.
 You may already be familiar with Twitter; however, data scientists tend to use Twitter for work rather than socializing.
 Twitter is a social media platform where users can post and interact with messages.
 These messages are known as tweets.
 Twitter is a great place to learn new things, connect with other data scientists, and to ask/answer questions quickly.

-To get a Twitter account, first type w w w dot twitter dot com in the search bar at the top of your Chrome session.
+To get a Twitter account, first type www.twitter.com in the search bar at the top of your Chrome session.

 This will bring you to a screen where at the top right you'll want to click Sign up.